Authentic Lessons for 21st Century Learning

 After introductions, go to slide 3, with the session objectives and introduce those to participants.
 Once objectives have been stated, use this time to explain the Document Set Packet and ensure that each participant has one.
 Explain to participants that the first page, labeled Note Catcher, will be used throughout the session as a place for them to reflect after each strategy us modeled.

 Go to slide 4 and inform participants that they will be participating in the Magnetic Statements strategy.
-Explain to participants that they will find five statements around the room that represents the answer to the following question: "What does student-centered learning mean to you?".
+Explain to participants that they will find five statements around the room that represents the answer to the following question: "What does student-centered learning mean to you?"
 Invite participants to stand up and move towards the statement/answer that they are attracted to the most.

 Display slide 5 with the question and instructions for the following step.
 Once participants have gathered towards a statement, have members in the group discuss among themselves what drew them the most towards this statement.
 You can further the discussion by asking participants to think of an example of how the statement they were drawn towards looks like in their classroom.
 Once participants have discussed, invite groups to choose a representative to share out their example and what they discussed.

 After participants have shared, ask them to return back to their seats.
 Transition to slide 6, and have participants turn to the first page in their document set labeled Note Catcher.
-Read the question on the slide, "How can you use this strategy to foster student-centered learning in your classroom?".
+Read the question on the slide, "How can you use this strategy to foster student-centered learning in your classroom?"

 Invite participants to reflect on the question and jot their thoughts down on the Note Catcher in the "How can I use it?" section.
-There is also a section for participants to reflect on how the strategy was used during the session, which you can have them begin with this section.
+There is also a section for participants to reflect on how the strategy was used during the session, which you can have them begin during this section.
 Once participants have come to a stopping point, invite a few participants to share out how they could use this strategy in their classroom.

 Following the share out, turn to slide 7 and display the essential questions for the session and share them with participants.